 Snow laden trees, warm glowing fires and sparkling slopes of freshly groomed snow – the holidays are always a magical time of year in Winter Park, Colorado.

-If you’re headed to Winter Park this Holiday season and want to take part in some of the local festivities, check out our quick line-up of Christmas event highlights in Winter Park below.
+If you’re headed to Winter Park this Holiday season and want to take part in some of the local festivities, check out our quick highlights of Christmas events in Winter Park below.

-Following the show, an inter-denominational service will be held in the lower level of Balcony House and a Catholic service will be held in level 4 of West Portal.
+Following the ski-down, an inter-denominational service will be held in the lower level of Balcony House.

-Ranch it up at Devil’s Thumb.
-Work up an appetite with a cross-country ski or snowy horseback ride, then indulge (guilt free!) at their Cowboy Christmas Buffet Dinner while tapping your feet to live bluegrass.
-Cowboy Buffet $59.95/adult (13 and up), $30/child (4-12).
-To make a reservation call 970-726.5362
+Ranch it up at Devil’s Thumb Ranch in Tabernash.
+Work up an appetite with a cross-country ski or snowy horseback ride, then indulge (guilt free!) at their Christmas Grand Buffet Dinner.

 Head to Hideaway Park in central Downtown Winter Park to sled, dance and watch fireworks spark up the skies at 9 PM.

-Afterward, dance it up at Ullrs, keep it classy at Volario’s, or take your pick of late night hot spots to ring in the New Year.
+Afterward, dance it up at Deno’s DJ Dance Party, keep it classy at Volario’s, or take your pick of late night hot spots to ring in the New Year.

 Thinking of taking a break from skiing for a day?
 Want to see as much of the valley as possible?
 If you answered ‘yes’, you need to check out the snowmobile tours at Grand Adventures.